viniciusvasti/my-personal-website/posts/kafka-consumer-configs.md

 A Consumer is a service that reads (consumes) messages from one or more Kafka Topics.

-## Important Configs for a Producer
+## Important Configs for a Consumer

 ### group.id
 If you want more than one instance of a consumer service, all the instances needs to have the same `group.id` to be considered as one unique consumer by the server.